 Estate Planning Tools For Tax Planning

-Susan Eleff and her attorneys implement plans that both minimize taxes and minimize changes in lifestyle for you and your heirs.
+Susan Eleff and her team implement plans that both minimize taxes and minimize changes in lifestyle for you and your heirs.
 A well-designed plan will utilize available gift, estate and inheritance tax exemptions, while preserving what is known as the “step up in basis” of assets upon death.
 The following are several strategies The Eleff Law Group may recommend and draft for clients, depending on their specific circumstances: